ObaraOrg/obara_lab/README.md

 [Official docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Easy connection
-I find a putty terminal to be the most useful at the start, here's some [scripts](productivity_scripts/02_putty_terminal_script) to make life a bit easier
+I find a putty terminal to be the most useful at the start, here's some [scripts](productivity_scripts/02_putty_terminal_script) to make life a bit easier.

 <br>